BerendKemper/callback-queue/README.md

                 <code>args</code> optional
             </summary>
             <div>
-                These initial arguments are passed over over to the callback.
+                Arguments passed over when invoking the push methods are set to be the first arguments after the next function argument within the queued callback.
             </div>
         </details>
         <details>
             <summary>
                 Returns <code>this</code> <a href="#class-callbackqueue">&lt;CallbackQueue&gt;</a>
             </summary>
-            Allows chaining methods.
+            For chaining methods.
         </details>
     </ul>
     <div>